karlambuckner/pizza/README.md

 _This is a website for a pizza company that will let you order a build your own pizza online.
 It will confirm your order and show the price for the pizza size plus all the toppings you would like to add._

+## Specifications

+_The customer can input what size pizza they would like.
+They can also pick what meat toppings and vegetable toppings they would like to add._

 ## Setup/Installation Requirements

 * _Open link in browser: https://karlambuckner.github.io/pizza/_